Kareem-845/IT-Ticketing-System/README.md

 PHP was installed and configured for use with IIS.
 It allows the web server to execute the PHP code used by osTicket.The installation was configured through IIS using FastCGI.

+Step 5 - Install MySQL
+A MySQL database server was installed on Windows Server 2019.
+A dedicated database was created for osTicket.